What does “living a minimalist life” really mean? What does it take?

 And then only buy, commit to, and do the things that you answer “yes” to, then you are living intentionally.

-If you are fascinated by minimalism and want to learn more about it, I highly recommend watching or listening to The School of Greatness episode with Joshua Fields Millburn.
+If you want to learn more about minimalism, I highly recommend watching or listening to The School of Greatness episode with Joshua Fields Millburn.

 Featured image by Frank McKenna.